COOKIE NOTICE

 When a young person is assessed to be on track to achieve national age-related expectations, every effort should be made to support them to make accelerated progress.
 Where resources or interventions are required to achieve this, it may be necessary to use PP+ funding.

 As with all children and young people in local authority care, work should be ongoing to support them to develop and pursue their aspirations.
 This may involve using PP+ funding to enable the young person to access specific opportunities which will widen their experiences and support them in pursuing their goals.
+Where it is felt that a young person would benefit from any experiences, resources or support which cannot be funded via PP+, other funding sources should be explored.

 Can PP+ be used to fund residential trips?